 - 3 extra practice passages in each language in both directions;

 - extra ethics questions.

 The NAATI translator accreditation is a service that benefits all involved in the translation industry.
 It accredits translators and interpreters so they can prove their expertise in their field and have a better chance of employment.
-It helps organisations, such as the Australian Department of Immigration and Border Protection, ensure that potential immigrants have the required credentials to enter the country.
-It also ensures that NAATI translators and interpreters keep up their standards by insisting on a revalidation of NAATI status every 3 years.
+It helps organizations, such as the Australian Department of Immigration and Border Protection, ensure that potential immigrants have the required credentials to enter the country.
+It also ensures that NAATI translators and interpreters keep up their standards by insisting on revalidation of NAATI status every 3 years.
 All in all, NAATI accreditation is the envy of countries throughout the world.